Going Above and Beyond - Tejaswini’s Family Trip to Himachal with Thrillophilia

 Glimpses on the way

-Our first stop was at Manali, and we simply loved the small yet such a vibrant town.
-We all went around the town and toured its famous points like the Hadimba Devi Temple, Vashisht Temple, and Old Manali.
-We did not push the itinerary much and kept it paced out so that we all could get some good rest and also spend time with each other as a family.
+The first stop was at Manali, and the family simply loved the small yet vibrant town.
+They went around the town and toured its famous points like the Hadimba Devi Temple, Vashisht Temple, and Old Manali.
+They did not push the itinerary much and kept it paced out so that they could get some good rest and also spend time with each other as a family.

-So, next day we were to head to Kasol for a small retreat as it is famous for that.
-But on the way, we were to cross the famous Solang Valley.
-We knew Grandma would just wait by the side while we tried the adventure sports..however…
+The next day, they were to head to Kasol for a small retreat, as it is famous for that.
+But on the way, they were to cross the famous Solang Valley.
+They knew Grandma would just wait by the side while they tried the adventure sports.
+However, they saw her putting on the suit.
+She was going to ski.

-I supported her full on.
-It was a very powerful and brave move for a person of her age, but if she wanted to do it, we were in for it as well!
-We cheered her for showing such enthusiasm and energy, I also held her hand for the initial time and later on she had gotten the hang of it.
+Tejaswini supported her completely.
+It was a very powerful and brave move for a person of her age, but if she wanted to do it, the family was in for it as well.
+They cheered her for showing such enthusiasm and energy.
+Tejaswini held her hand initially, and later Grandma had gotten the hang of it.

-She was the reason for multiplying our happiness manifolds.
+She was the reason for multiplying their happiness many times over.

 We caught a fish!

-In Kasol, we tried our hands at fishing.
-The camp stay we were in was so well-kept and maintained that we felt fresh after a whole day of trying out paragliding and skiing, and then sleeping the night off.
+In Kasol, the family tried their hands at fishing.
+The camp stay they were in was so well-kept and maintained that they felt fresh after a whole day of trying out paragliding and skiing and then sleeping the night off.

-So, in the morning after having our breakfast, we decided to utilise the time by fishing.
-And the experience of catching fish in the Parvati river was quite electrifying!
+In the morning, after having breakfast, they decided to utilise the time by fishing.
+The experience of catching fish in the Parvati River was quite electrifying.
 The rapids were fast and strong, and it was difficult to hold the fishing pole.
-But nonetheless, we managed to catch two fish in two hours!
+But nonetheless, they managed to catch two fish in two hours.

-Later that day we toured the quaint town of Kasol and explored the cafes there for some Tibetan delicacies.
+Later that day they toured the quaint town of Kasol and explored the cafes there for some Tibetan delicacies.

 Now, the second half begins

-It was an awesome experience, looking at the snow-capped mountains and the coniferous landscapes that lay before us.
-Our Stay in JIbhi was so good, it felt as if we could stay there for an entire lifetime.
+It was an awesome experience, looking at the snow-capped mountains and the coniferous landscapes that lay before them.
+Their stay in Jibhi was so good, it felt as if they could stay there for an entire lifetime.
 There was no chaos, no issues, no hubbub.
-Only the echoes of the mountains and the gurgling of the Tirthan river.
-We felt so peaceful that even Kasol seemed to be more busy.
+Only the echoes of the mountains and the gurgling of the Tirthan River.
+They felt so peaceful that even Kasol seemed to be busier in comparison.

-On the way to Jalori Pass, we saw the Beas River and the Tirthan River snaking through the valley.
+On the way to Jalori Pass, they saw the Beas River and the Tirthan River snaking through the valley.
 It offered a splendid sight.
-Upon reaching the pass, we had to go for a short trek to Serolsar Lake.
+Upon reaching the pass, they went for a short trek to Serolsar Lake.

-I looked at grandma once, she looked more energised than even all of us combined.
-Anyway, we started our journey to the lake and amazingly enough, she was second to reach the Lake, me being the first.
-We both were walking almost together, I was assisting her in some areas while she was holding my camera in some places while I climbed.
-Then I would give her my hand and she would slowly and steadily trek up.
+Tejaswini looked at her grandmother once; she looked more energised than all of them combined.
+They started their journey to the lake, and amazingly enough, Grandma was second to reach it, Tejaswini being the first.
+They were walking almost together.
+Tejaswini assisted her in some areas while Grandma held the camera in some places when Tejaswini climbed.
+Then Tejaswini would give her a hand and she would slowly and steadily trek up.

-We took a serene boat ride in the Lake.
-We were all so happy that we giggled and laughed throughout the ride, sharing jokes and admiring the views every now and then.
+They took a serene boat ride on the lake.
+The family was so happy that they giggled and laughed throughout the ride, sharing jokes and admiring the views every now and then.

 It is true, Himachal is a beauty

-There are so many reasons to support this statement, some of which are already mentioned in this particular review of mine.
+There are so many reasons to support this statement, some of which were already mentioned in this particular review of Tejaswini’s.

 And Thrillophilia had executed this trip to perfection.

-Our stays- The Conifer in Manali, the Kovid camp in Kasol, and Lato Hut in Jibhi- were neat and clean, located just in the right places.
+Their stays, The Conifer in Manali, the Kovid Camp in Kasol, and Lato Hut in Jibhi, were neat and clean, located just in the right places.

-Finally, the driver and guide who took us to all these places, was so warm and welcoming that it had started to feel like he was also a part of our group.
-He took us around several places, showed us mountain peaks and told us the names of them by pointing in their direction.
-We heard about his family and his friends, and throughout the way we never stopped talking to him.
+Finally, the driver and guide who took them to all these places were so warm and welcoming that it had started to feel like he was also a part of their group.
+He took them around several places, showed them mountain peaks, and told them the names of each by pointing in their direction.
+They heard about his family and his friends, and throughout the way they never stopped talking to him.

-We tried various Tibetian and Himachali food items as well, and by the grace of god whichever restaurant our guide introduced us to, worked out pretty well.
-We tried Aktori and Siddu, and we just loved the authentic preparations of Thukpa and momos there.
+They tried various Tibetan and Himachali food items as well, and by the grace of God, whichever restaurant their guide introduced them to worked out pretty well.
+They tried Aktori and Siddu, and they just loved the authentic preparations of Thukpa and momos there.

-Overall, we had a lovely trip, and Vidhi, our GEO, was a constant help.
-Seeing the attention and care that Thrillophilia treats their customers with, I am convinced to take more trips with them in the future!
+Overall, they had a lovely trip, and Vidhi, their GEO, was a constant help.
+Seeing the attention and care that Thrillophilia treats its customers with, Tejaswini was convinced to take more trips with them in the future.

 Read More: Thrillophilia Himachal Reviews